Maintenance of grass areas and Estate owned trees

 “How often are the grass banks on the greensward cut?”

-Strimming of the banks on the Greensward, including the top is up to ten times a year during the growing season (April – October)
+Strimming of the banks on the Greensward, including the top is three times a year during the growing season (April – October)

 No, but we do allow work on Bank holidays